fdobad/fire2am-kitral/README.md

 0. Open & save a qgis project
 1. At least have a fuel raster layer in ascii AAIGrid format, according to Scott & Burgan fuels [definition](spain_lookup_table.csv)
 2. Set project & layers CRS
-3. Open the dialog, setup the layers, ignitions, weather & click Run!
+3. Open the dialog, setup the layers, ignitions, weather on each tab.
+Click Run!
+4. Wait for the simulation & postprocessing.
+5. Main results will be added as a layer, the rest will be stored into outputs.gpkg

 ## Screenshot
 ![panel_screenshot](img/panel_screenshot.png)